HTJense/pyWMAP/README.md

 - The `ttmin`, `ttmax`, `temin` and `temax` parameters refer to the range of l-modes that should be considered by the likelihood.
 Note that the `temin` and `temax` parameters are also used by the B-modes.

 The remainder of the settings mostly refer to names of files.
 You can modify these if you wish.

+## The best-fitting v5 Theory

+Packaged with the likelihood is the `WMAPBestFitv5` theory code that simply returns the best-fitting power spectrum that was included in the `wmap_v5` likelihood.
+It has one parameter, `cl_amp`, that simply scales the entire power spectrum up or down.
+If you want to include it, simply replace your `camb` or `classy` theory code by `WMAPBestFitv5`.